collinsonindo/Orders-App/README.md

 # Orders-App
-This is a simple customer and order management service created written in Python + Flask.
+This is a simple customer and order management service written in Python + Flask.
 The service has a database where data about customers and orders is uploaded using REST API.
 When an order is uploaded, the customer receives an SMS alerting them.

 ## Libraries Used
 - [Flask](http://flask.pocoo.org/).